Buy side vs sell side data room hero.

 BlogBuy side vs sell side data room: everything you need to know before your deal

-If you're preparing for a fundraise or an acquisition, someone is going to mention a data room.
+If you're preparing for a fundraise, an acquisition, a consulting engagement, or any deal where sensitive documents need to change hands, someone is going to mention a data room.
 What most guides skip is that the term means something different depending on which side of the deal you're on.

-The buy side and the sell side have different goals, different information needs, and different data room setups.
+Whether you're in M&A, real estate, consulting, legal, or finance - the same basic dynamic plays out.
+One party is sharing information.
+The other is reviewing it.
+Both sides have different goals, different information needs, and different data room setups.
 Confusing the two leads to either over-sharing sensitive information or under-preparing for due diligence - neither of which helps you close a deal.

 This guide covers both sides clearly.
 By the end, you'll know which type of data room you're building, what goes in it, and how to set it up without overcomplicating things.